ivlachos/agamemnon/README.md

 Having the **phenotypes.tab** file, you need to create a folder inside the /shinyApp directory with the name **phenoData** and move the phenotypes.tab file inside it.</br>

-Now that you have the **../agamemnon/shinyApp/all/{sample_name}.tab** and **../agamemnon/shinyApp/phenoData/phenotypes.tab** files ready, open a terminal and run the following command to run the Shiny Application:</br>
+Now that you have the **../agamemnon/shinyApp/all/{sample_name}.tab** and **../agamemnon/shinyApp/phenoData/phenotypes.tab** files ready, open a terminal and run the following command:</br>

 **`R -e "shiny::runApp('<full_path_to_shinyApp_folder>', launch.browser=TRUE)"`**</br>

-This will open the shiny application using your default browser and you can start using the Application.</br>
+This will open the Shiny Application using your default browser and you can start using the Application.</br>

+You can also run the Shiny Application using R Studio.
+Just open the ../agamemnon/shinyApp/ui.R file with Rstudio and press the button **"Run App"** that appears in the top right corner.